Reduction or withdrawal of reception conditions

 Departure from the centre

-Certain Prefectures have interpreted this ground particularly strictly:
+Certain Prefectures have strictly interpreted this ground:

 Campania: On 16 June 2017, the Prefecture of Naples adopted a new regulation to be applied in CAS.
 The regulation provides for the “withdrawal of reception measures” in case of unauthorised departure from the centre even for a single day, also understood as the mere return after the curfew, set at 22:00, and at 21:00 in spring and summer.
 ASGI has challenged the regulation before the Council of State claiming a violation of the law, as the Prefecture has effectively introduced a ground for withdrawal of reception conditions not provided in the law but the Council of State rejected the appeal believing that the regulation did not automatically lead to the withdrawal of the reception measures, as the recipients were allowed to represent their reasons to the administration.[7]